Jimmy Fallon injures hand, cancels 'Tonight Show' taping

-NEW YORK Jimmy Fallon, host of NBC's "Tonight Show," had minor surgery after injuring his hand in his New York apartment, his representative said, forcing the cancellation of Friday's taping of the show.
+NEW YORK, June 26 Jimmy Fallon, host of NBC's "Tonight Show," had minor surgery after injuring his hand in his New York apartment, his representative said, forcing the cancellation of Friday's taping of the show.

 The 40-year-old comedian is expected to make a full recovery.